March 18 to April 15

 Led by Connecticut Teaching Artist Jackie Jones, Sketching in the museum now offers more hours of instruction inside the historic house.
 During five, three-hour sessions, students will learn drawing techniques, value, composition and perspective – beginning in pencil on gray toned paper, students will then add a finish in conte pencils.
 Using the collection and beautiful interiors of the museum as muse, each class will take place within a different area of the historic house.
 This unique experience is unlike drawing in large or new gallery space at other museums – at Hill-Stead, students will be surrounded by original objects and artifacts in an intimate period setting.

 - Class minimum: 6; class maximum 12

-- Email Jackie (firstname.lastname@example.org) to enroll or with any other questions
+- Contact Jackie (firstname.lastname@example.org) with any other questions

 Jackie Jones’ paintings summon ephemeral moments and emotions that are conceived in nature.
 Her rich color palette and lively brushwork capture the scents and sounds of the land; the rushing streams, rolling surf, nesting birds, rustling grasses and salted winds of coastal New England as well as the sights and sounds of the city.

 As she works from life her paintings are infused, not only, with the elements but with the people she encounters along the way.
 Wind, warmth, voices and memories are woven into her oils as she finds endless inspiration in her travels.
 Underlying the senses are scenes that also offer strong abstract compositions and excellent design.
 “Whatever the subject matter, I’m energized by the way light reveals essence and form; each creation a unique journey that carries its own emotive signature.”
 Keeping a studio in New Haven, Connecticut, she works on larger paintings when the weather is too cold paint outside but her passion is plein air.
 Some of her favorite places to paint include Block Island, RI, Colorado and New York City.